-We make sure that we spend lots of time with our daughter reading books (see here for some great books suitable for young children
+We make sure that we spend lots of time with our daughter reading books ( The importance of winding downsee here for some great books suitable for young children

 ).
 We also play games and generally wind down.
 We’ll talk about our day and answer questions.
 At the moment we also go through letters and numbers as that’s what she’s currently learning at pre-school.
 There are often lots of books read and some sort of roleplay with the dollies or us pretending to be doggies, princesses or pirates!
 During this time, she also tends to have her cup of milk as this tends to calm her down in the evening and help her wind-down.

 If you are still in the nighttime toilet training stage, or have a child with additional needs who may still need protection, make sure that you are adequately prepared with whatever you need.
 This could be pull ups, spare bedding to hand or mattress protectors in place.
 It is interesting to note that children in general take longer to become dry at nighttime, even if they are perfectly potty trained in the day.
 So if your little one is still wearing nappies or pull ups at night, try not to worry.
 Nighttime toilet trainingThe CBeebies website has a great article on this

 Just before we turn out the lights, we make sure that she has everything she needs.
 Any stalling for time requests are fulfilled once then told that’s the last thing!
 We use a nightlight (pink flower from Ikea) and also a groclock.
 We also have special comforters and toys that help her sleep.